 The Tribunal's Case Manager, Ms Susan Knight has continued to efficiently co-ordinate all of the administration including the complex task of organising 5-member hearings.
-The workload of this office has significantly increased, with the greater number of hearings and pre-hearing conferences.

 The Chair and Deputy Chair wish to record their particular gratitude to Ms Knight for her exceptional performance in her role, and for the ongoing support she provides to all Tribunal members.
 Her personal skills are very much appreciated by all members.
 Ms Knight has now been with the Tribunal for a number of years, and her experience, in particular her attention to detail in proof-reading decisions is hugely valued.